USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab02.md

 ## Overview

-Currently, xv6 only provides a limited number of common Unix commands the commands that are provided are simple implementations.
+Currently, xv6 only provides a limited number of common Unix commands and the commands that are provided are simple implementations.
 In this lab we are going to extend two existing commands (wc and cat) and add a new command (sort).
 In order to support these commands you will need to understand the existing source code, basic usage of command line arguments, file descriptors, and a linked list implemenation.

 ## Line count only for wc (EASY)